 Ayyampettai Arivudainambi Kaliyaperumal Chandran is a hip graduate who gets a job through his family doctor.
 The employer, Sri Ramachandramurthy has some frivolous notions about character, ...
 See full summary »

-An aspiring director targets a ruthless gangster for making a violent gangster film.
+An aspiring director targets a ruthless gangster because he wants to make a violent gangster film.
 His discreet attempts to research the gangster fail miserably.
-Finally when he gets caught snooping, the tables are turned on him.
+Finally when he gets caught snooping, things hit the fan.

 Vasool Raja- is in a rowdy gang, where they get money from people.
 When his parents are coming for a visit,he & his gang pretend they are running a hospital.
 Later Vasool's parents find out...
 See full summary »